-The 7.4 million recreation days in the FVRD in 2019 produced more than \$1.1 billion in annual direct spending by residents and visitors combined, including public recreation and guided/commercial recreation.
-With over 70% of this spending originating from FVRD residents, we can conclude that the sector is primarily driven by local residents, with the visitor component believed to be growing at a robust but sustainable pace for most activity sectors, and overall.
+The 7.4 million recreation days in the FVRD in 2019 produced more than \$948 million in annual direct spending by residents and visitors combined, including public recreation and guided/commercial recreation.
+With nearly 70% of this spending originating from FVRD residents, we can conclude that the sector is primarily driven by local residents, with the visitor component believed to be growing at a robust but sustainable pace for most activity sectors, and overall.